erikaliang520/base_KASE/README.md

 barrier but also provide an engaging method for individuals to learn and understand sign language.

 i like dogs i also like cats no because mimi and pumpkin

+karyna needs to remember to bring her laptop